Global MedCats - Spain

 Explore Global MedCats - Spain

-**PLEASE NOTE: Locations are subject to change and program has limited capacity**
+**PLEASE NOTE: Program locations and dates are subject to change.
+Program has limited capacity**

 Interested in a health-related field and looking to gain experience before graduation?
 Global Medcats - Spain is the perfect blend between internship and study abroad!
-Expect to shadow European doctors for 20+ hours per week while living in either Burgos, Spain or Zaragoza, Spain during this 5-week program.
+Expect to shadow European doctors for 25 hours per week while living in the city of Burgos or in the municipalities of Móstoles, Madrid or Collado Villalba, Madrd, Spain during this 5-week program.

-Please note: Students should have completed at least SPAN 202 (or the equivalent) before the start date to participate in this program and will participate in a brief interview as part of the application process.
+Please note: Students should have an intermediate level of Spanish language proficiency (completion of SPAN 202 or the equivalent) before the start date to participate in this program and will be asked to conduct a brief interview as part of the application process.

 This five-week program awards students the following credit: